alosadagrande/openshift-telco/prestaging-telco-prototype-ztp/README.md

  This folder stores all the information and scripts required to prototype a factory pre-staging solution where all the generic installation artifacts are persistent on a disk, and the cluster deployment would retrieve everything from that local partition instead of using any external network.

+ ## Motivations

+In environments with limited bandwidth and using the RH GitOps ZTP solution to deploy a large number of clusters for RAN workloads, it might be desirable to avoid the use of the network for downloading the all the required artifacts to install a SNO cluster.
+Another point is the installation time, avoiding the download of all these bits through a low bandwith network will save a lot of time during installation and configuration of the cluster.

  # Structure

 * **01-create-vm.sh**.
 This helper scripts creates a virtual machine ready to be provisioned via ZTP with all the required precached artifacts and partition configured.

 * **02-create-ai-cluster.sh**.
 This helper scripts runs a provisioning workflow interacting with the Assisted Installer APIs

 * **container-images/** .
 This folder contains all the precached artifacts required to provision OCP with Assisted Installer.
   * curl-all.sh.
 This script is used by the 01-create-vm.sh script to download all the artifacts and scripts into the partition.
   * **ai-images/**.
 This folder contains all the artifacts needed during the initial phase of the provisioning where the AI agent is registered against the Assisted Service.